ionic-team/stencil-site/docs/testing/stencil-testrunner/05-e2e-testing.md

 ```
 :::

+Find more information about this selector type for Puppeteer in their [project docs](https://pptr.dev/guides/query-selectors#-and--combinators).

 ### Set a @Prop() on a component

 Use `page.$eval` (part of the Puppeteer API) to set props or otherwise manipulate a component: